RRZE-HPC/GHOST/ghost/doc/README.md

 The tasking functionality is based on a number of task queues and a thread pool.
 There may be multiple task queues in order to control the affinty of task execution.
 In a regular use case, one would have one task queue per locality domain; and a locality domain may be equal to a NUMA domain.

+However, there is only a single thread pool which contains all threads which may ever be used by a task.
+Typical scenarios may be to have one thread per physical core or one thread per hardware thread.

 Initialization
 --------------